 At 2 Seconds Or Less, we consider our mission to be 50/50.
-Fifty percent to empower the people of Zimbabwe to rise above the cycle of poverty, and fifty percent to empower the youth of our nation to rise above indifference, to stand up and do something beyond themselves to better the world.
+Fifty percent is about empowering the people of Zimbabwe to rise above the cycle of poverty, and fifty percent is about empowering the youth of our nation to rise above indifference, and to stand up and do something beyond themselves to better the world.
 Our current programs represent this dual commitment, and we’re incredibly passionate about not only building community overseas, but also in our own backyards.

-Zimbabwe is currently rated as the second poorest country in the world.
-However, Zimbabwe is difficult to reach with foreign aid, due to its elevated political and racial tensions.
-We work in Zimbabwe because we can work where few others are able to.
+Zimbabwe is currently ranked as one of the poorest countries in the world.
+However, it is difficult to reach with foreign aid due to its elevated political and racial tensions.
+Because of our partners, we work in Zimbabwe where few others are able to.
 Our attention is here, and here alone, because we believe that transformational change requires a deep investment, rather than a wide investment.
 Until Zimbabwe is free from the crippling effects of malnutrition, we will continue to fight for its end.Join the fight